imjuni/simple-tjscli/README.md

 }
 ```

-Also You can create TypeScript variable like that(you can set TypeScript template),
+Also You can create TypeScript variable like that(apply TypeScript template),

 ```ts
 import { JSONSchema7 } from 'json-schema';